Thomas Kaplan: Conservation

 The Kaplans also founded the Orianne Society, focused on the conservation of the eastern indigo snake and its habitat, the last remaining long-leaf pine forests of the Southeastern United States.
 As part of this effort, the Kaplans created the Orianne Indigo Snake Preserve in Georgia through the purchase and donation of 2,500 acres of the snake's winter habitat.
 In recognition for their work in wildlife conservation, in 2014 the Kaplans were awarded the New Species Award, and the naming of the newly discovered Orianne's Tree Snake, by the African Rainforest Conservancy.

 On November 12, 2018, at the inaugural Paris Peace Forum, Kaplan launched the Indian Ocean Tortoise Alliance (IOTA), a Seychelles-based initiative dedicated to the conservation of the Aldabra tortoise and its rewilding in the other countries where it previously existed.

 In 2020, Panthera launched a campaign called "Leopard Spotted" to encourage wearers of leopard print to promote awareness of the animal's plight on social media and donate to conservation efforts via a royalties system.
 Kaplan told The New Yorker, "We're not interested in discouraging people from using leopard print.
 To the contrary, what we want to do is make people understand that, while celebrating the leopard, they can also give back.
 If royalties were paid for any fashion statement like this, there would be more than enough money to save the leopard."

+In February 2026, to celebrate the 20th anniversary of the founding of Panthera, Kaplan and co-owner, Panthera Chairman, Jon Ayers, sold the drawing Young Lion Resting by Rembrandt for $17.8m with the proceeds going to benefit the organization.
+The Sotheby's auction shattered the record for the most expensive drawing by the 17th-century Dutch painter previously set at $3.7m for The Bulwark De Rose and the Windmill De Smeerpot.